godalming123/blog/my_collections/_tuturiols/2021-10-21-my-linux-setup.md

 round-borders = 1;
 detect-rounded-corners = true;
 ```
+#### Polybar
 Next we need to configure polybar I use a fixed top bar and the matirial icons font.
-Warning: I have not tested these instructions so they may not work.
+**Warning:** I have not tested these instructions so they may not work.
-To download this go to [there website](https://zavoloklom.github.io/material-design-iconic-font/) download the zip unzip the fonts directory and move and from that directory in the terminal run:
+To download the material font first go to [there website](https://zavoloklom.github.io/material-design-iconic-font/) download the zip unzip the fonts directory.
+Then open it in the terminal.
+Now run:
 ```
 sudo mv Material-Design-Iconic-Font.ttf /user/share/fonts/truetype/Material-Design-Iconic-Font.ttf
 ```